Kaki no Tane (Kakipi): All About the Japanese Rice Cracker

 |Parched sesame seeds||A small amount|

-(Reference page of this article: Wikipedia 柿の種 )
+(Reference page: Wikipedia 柿の種 )